mcecode/meme-party/README.md

 it'll tell you where your local server is running so you can open it in your browser.

 I also enabled Hot Module Replacement (HMR) so you can use that too.
-If you don't have a clue what that is, like I did, please refer to the [official guide](https://v4.webpack.js.org/guides/hot-module-replacement/).
+If you don't have a clue what that is, as I did, please refer to the [official guide](https://v4.webpack.js.org/guides/hot-module-replacement/).

 ### To Reuse